 What Are Hamadan Rugs?

-One of the most common types of Persian rugs seen in the United States is the Persian Hamadan.
+Hamadan rugs are a type of Persian rug.
+They are hand knotted rugs woven in Hamedan.
 The city of Hamadan (Hamedan) can be found in western Iran in the province which is also called Hamedan.
 It is one of the largest weaving areas in the region and encompasses hundreds of villages.
 Each one of these villages has its own characteristic weaving tradition that dictates the patterns and sizes of the rugs made there.
 Some of these types include Bibikabad, Ingeles, Borchelou, Dergazine, and Hussainabad.

 A typical Hamedan rug is pictured below.